 We know that Task models have save method because of ActiveRecord.
 Let's find out where this save method is defined:

 1>> helper.number_to_currency(10) 2==> "$10.00" 3 4>> helper.time_ago_in_words(Time.now) 5=> "less than a minute"

-When we open console and if we make any changes to the database then those changes are permanent.
+When we open console and if we make any changes to the database then those changes are permanent in the database.
 However sometimes we want to test something and we want all those changes to rollback when we exit console.
-This is very often used in debugging in production environment.
+This is very often used in debugging in the production environment.